SEMICeu/documentation/datamodel.md

 Application profiles expect

   - a document
     - explaining the application scope
     - providing a visual overview of the data model
     - a textual, tabular representation expressing the data model entities
   - supportive assets for implementers such as
     - shacl templates
     - json-ld context files
     - xsd schemas
     - examples

-    - integrated with the vocabularies it reuses
+  - and being integrated with the vocabularies it reuses

 Implementation models expect

   - the same as application profiles, but usually augmented with additional specific artifacts for that system.
       E.g. a template DB, an API specification, ...